guigovedovato/studies/Python/AI/README.md

 # Python

-In this session, we have studies on artificial intelligence
+In this session, there are studies on artificial intelligence

 ## Techs, Frameworks & Libraries